"Blue and claret blowing in the wind

 Experience the thrill of walking around one of the most successful club stadiums in the world FC Barcelona.
-See where Messi and all the superstar team players play.
+Walk in the footsteps of the all time greats.
+See where Messi and all the superstar team play.
 A tour that is "not to be missed" while you are here for the MWC.

 Things you will see on the tour: